-Advisory Note: Any removal of native vegetation including trees, shrubs and other vegetation that occurs in an area zoned non-urban and non-industrial may require consent under the Native Vegetation Act unless an exemption applies.
+Advisory Note: Any removal of native vegetation including trees, shrubs and other vegetation that occurs in an area zoned non-urban and non-industrial may require consent under the {NSW Biodiversity Conservation Act and/or NSW Local land Services Act (as applicable) unless an exemption applies.
 Applicants should contact the NSW Local Land Services - South East for details.